 In general I utilize a cognitive-behavioral, strengths-based, and family systems framework in counseling.
 All of these approaches are very solution-focused.

-For couples and marriage counseling I also use the Gottman approach.
-This approach focuses on issues such as connectivity, increasing the frequency of positive interactions and communication, the use of humor, and respect and friendship within your relationship.
+For couples and marriage counseling I have training in the Gottman approach.
+This approach focuses on nurturing intimacy, increasing the frequency of positive interactions and communication, the use of humor, and respect and friendship within your relationship.

 Cognitive-Behavioral techniques focus on the process of how our thinking patterns lead to particular feelings and behaviors.
 Sometimes our perception may be somewhat distorted or limited.
 By examining different perspectives, re-framing your thinking, and learning new tools and habits you can positively influence how you feel and behave.